 I firmly believe that only when applied to real-world scenarios can theory and research bring out better results.
-Thus, in the summer of 2018, I started my first internship in the Institute of Automation, Chinese Academy of Science (CASIA).
-Out of my interests in Game AI, I participated in StarCraft team to build StarCraft Ⅱ Learning Environment (PYSCⅡ) with Tensorflow.
-Initially, I trained the soldiers with Advantage-Actor-Critic (A2C) and Deep Deterministic Policy Gradient (DDPG) algorithms, but neither brought a satisfactory outcome, i.e., about 2100 and 2600 wins in every 10000 battles respectively.
-After communicating with my advisor and colleagues, I tried to enhance my DDPG-based work by letting the soldiers to cooperate.
-By referring Multi-Agents Deep Deterministic Policy Gradient (MADDPG) algorithm in Multi-Agent Machine Learning: A Reinforcement Approach, I applied the novel MADDPG algorithm to this scenario and took more factors into consideration in the rewards.
+Thus, in the summer of 2018, I started my first internship in the Institute of Automation, Chinese Academy of Sciences (CASIA).
+Out of my interests in Game AI, I participated in StarCraft team to build StarCraft Ⅱ Learning Environment with Tensorflow.
+Initially, I trained the soldiers with Advantage-Actor-Critic and Deep Deterministic Policy Gradient (DDPG) algorithms, but neither brought any satisfactory outcome, i.e., about 2,100 and 2,600 wins in every 10,000 battles respectively.
+After communicating with my advisor and colleagues, I tried to enhance my DDPG-based work by allowing the soldiers to cooperate.
+By referring to Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments, I applied the novel Multi-Agents Deep Deterministic Policy Gradient (MADDPG) algorithm to this scenario and took more factors into consideration in the rewards.
 Derived from DDPG, the MADDPG critic not only inputs its own state and action, but also includes others’ information to make a global optimization.
 Due to this revision, the average winning rate of soldiers was improved from 26% to 43% with only 120 training epochs.
-As the soldiers and reapers were laid close together in the battles, I believe a sparser scenario will further demonstrate the effectiveness of the advanced MADDPG algorithm.
-In this internship, I increased my knowledge in reinforcement learning, including traditional algorithms, training methods, evaluating criteria, and etc. Besides, I also saw the magic of reinforce learning methods and knew their applicable cases, which inspires me to integrate them to other studies in the future.
+From this internship, I picked up more knowledge in reinforcement learning, including traditional algorithms, training methods, evaluating criteria, and etc. Furthermore, I learned more about the business cases where reinforce learning methods are being applied, which inspires me to integrate them into other studies in the future.